eliot-akira/microcity/readme.md

 - Generate new city
 - Export/import city
 - Control panel with tool icons
+- Mouse and touch drag to move around the map
 - Macintosh-style scroll bar for map
+- Overviews

 ## Reference